 We sail on a Sunday afternoon, with the BBQ set up and ready to serve Bacon and Egg rolls from 10am sharp!
+(Due to Covid 19 restrictions the BBQ is currently not operating).
 We are a volunteer based community full of fun and inviting people who are all willing to come together every Sunday and bond over our love of sailing, good conversation and an ice cold beer.

 Sunday mornings are the perfect time to come down and casually have a look around the club and maybe go out for a sail with one of our Junior sailors, but if you are looking for a more structured approach to sailing check out our amazing learn to sail programs HERE, these programs cater for both kids and adults and run at different times throughout the year.